 Space discoveries that will blow your mind

-Since NASA’s inception in 1958, astronauts have landed on the moon, parked a robot-controlled rover on Mars, and discovered thousands of exoplanets—planets that orbit stars outside of this solar system.
-Scientists can even explore the 95% of invisible space comprised of dark energy, dark matter, and dark radiation.
+Since NASA's inception in 1958, astronauts have landed on the moon; parked rovers on Mars; discovered thousands of exoplanets—planets that orbit stars outside of this solar system; and launched a space telescope so powerful it can capture detailed views of Neptune's rings.
+Scientists can explore the 95% of invisible space comprised of dark energy, dark matter, and dark radiation.

-In honor of National Space Day on May 6, Stacker compiled a list of 30 mind-blowing space discoveries after searching news archives and reports from NASA.
-Keep reading to see what they’ve uncovered—from a super-Earth and sun twins to the first photograph of a black hole.
+In honor of World Space Week, Stacker compiled a list of 28 mind-blowing space discoveries based on news archives and reports from NASA.
+Keep reading to see what scientists have uncovered—from a super-Earth and sun twins to the first photograph of a black hole.

 You may also like: History of famous firsts in space